-That’s right! — we no longer charge fines on items for children and young adults, and all existing fines will be waived.
-This ensures that all youth have access to library books and materials, which is our primary purpose as a public library.
+That’s right! — we no longer charge fines and all existing fines will be waived.
+This ensures that all patrons have access to library books and materials, which is our primary purpose as a public library.

 In the past 15 years, public libraries across the US, and most recently in Oregon, have investigated the efficacy of charging late fines for overdue items.
 Research has shown that late fines are not effective and do not have any impact on return rates.
 In fact, fines have the unintended consequence of preventing a community’s most vulnerable populations from using library services.

 Historically, overdue fines amount to less than 0.5 percent of our budget; consequently, they have minimal impact on library operations.